-The bill also prohibits municipalities from imposing certain regulations and fees related to the conversion process, such as traffic impact analyses, additional parking requirements, and more restrictive density limits.
-It mandates that if a municipal authority determines a proposed conversion meets the regulations, it must administratively approve the permit without further action from the governing body.
-Additionally, the bill amends existing provisions regarding impact fees, stating that municipalities cannot impose such fees on land where a building has been converted to mixed-use or multifamily residential use unless the land was already subject to an impact fee prior to the conversion permit application.
+The bill also prohibits municipalities from imposing certain regulations related to traffic impact analyses, parking requirements, and density limits that are more restrictive than existing standards.
+Additionally, it prevents municipalities from imposing impact fees on land where buildings have been converted to mixed-use or multifamily residential use unless those lands were already subject to such fees.
+The legislation mandates that if a municipal authority determines a proposed conversion meets the regulations, it must approve the permit administratively without further action from the governing body.
 The act is set to take effect on September 1, 2025.

 House Committee Report: Local Government Code 395.011 (Local Government Code 395)